 There is also the pressing need to plan for what comes next.

-Advanced technologies like computerised pallet systems, robotics including Locus Robotics, SVT Robotics, 6 River Systems and Lowpad are all making order fulfilment more efficient and reducing picking errors.
+Advanced technologies like computerised pallet systems, robotics including Locus Robotics, SVT Robotics, 6 River Systems and Lowpad are all making order fulfillment more efficient and reducing picking errors.

 Increased warehouse automation, AI, the transition to net zero – these are all rushing towards us quicker than ever before.

-Preparing for the future: warehouse optimisation in 2023
+Preparing for the future: warehouse optimization in 2023